tschuelia/Pandora/docs/cli_config.rst

     - ``*.fst``: The results of ``smartpca`` Fst computation (in case of MDS analyses)
     - In case you specified ``keep_replicates: true`` in your config, there will also be the dataset files for the windows (``*.geno``, ``*.snp``, ``*.ind``).

 - ``plots/``: If you set ``plot_results: true`` in your config, this directory will contain all plots Pandora generated during the execution.
 The names of the files should be self-explanatory.
+As of version 1.0.8, we provide each plot in two formats: pdf and HTML.
+You can open the HTML file in any browser to see an interactive version of the plot.